 The Power of Social Media

-Social media has been the talk of the town since the last few years.
-It has become a huge part of our day-to-day routine.
-Social media is a totally irresistible force, making the humankind completely engaged in its amusing and entertaining content.
+Social media has been increasingly important over the last few years and has become a huge part of our day-to-day routine.
+Social media is an irresistible force, compelling people to become completely engaged in its diverse and entertaining content.

-Social media is so influential that a simple tweet on twitter or a picture uploaded to Instagram can grab the attention of millions of people around the globe.
+Social media is so influential that a simple tweet or a photo uploaded to Instagram can command the attention of millions of people around the globe.

-Here are some tips to create a contagious social media content
+Here are some tips to create your own viral social media content:

-- When the stories are heart-warming, people tend to share them with others.
+- Create a great story to evoke the emotions of the audience.
+When the stories are heart-warming, people tend to share them with others.

-- Non-profit and philanthropic organizations might find this beneficial.
+- Non-profit and philanthropic organizations might find this particularly beneficial.
 Sharing is caring!

 The Hashtag Culture

-When a picture is uploaded to Instagram or a post written on Facebook, one can see many hashtags below it.
+When a photo is uploaded to Instagram or a tweet composed on Twitter, one can see many hashtags below it.

-Hashtags establish connections and have been implemented in several scenarios to bring the audience who support the cause together and to discuss.
+Hashtags establish connections and have been implemented in several scenarios to bring the audience who supports the cause together to engage in a larger discussion.

-Many brands and companies use hash marks to market their brands and products.
+Many brands and companies use hashtags to market their brands and products.